Meet your therapist

 Academic credentials: Diploma in Massage Therapy (ON, 2013), BA with Honours in Psychology (NB, 2010), College Diploma in Physical Rehabilitation (QC, 1999).

-Movement Facilitator, Mentor, Caregiver, Artist
+Movement Facilitator, Caregiver, Artist